-You can get a guided tour of these caverns so that you can appreciate the beauty of these caverns without the fear of getting lost.
-However, there are two kinds of tours available for this tour: Hidden Passages tour and Discovery tour.
+You can get a guided tour of these caverns to appreciate their beauty without the fear of getting lost.
+However, two kinds of tours are available for this tour: the Hidden Passages tour and the Discovery tour.

-Both of them are approximately 75 minutes long tours through the lighted caverns.
+Both of them are approximately 75-minute-long tours through the lighted caverns.
 However, you don’t have to worry about tight passageways and crawl through the caverns because the tours do not cover those paths.

-But still, you can take a close look and appreciate the steep inclines on the inside of the caverns.
+But still, you can take a close look and appreciate the steep inclines inside the caverns.

-Honored as the most extended barrier island globally, Padre Island National Seashore is one of the most serene places to visit in Texas.
+Honored as the most extended barrier island globally, Padre Island National Seashore is one of Texas’s most serene places to visit.

-Located in the North Padre Island, to the south of Corpus Christi, Padre Island National Seashore consists of a long beach where crucial conservation of nature and habitats is done.
+Located in North Padre Island, south of Corpus Christi, Padre Island National Seashore consists of a long beach where crucial conservation of nature and habitats is done.

-Stretched approximately 70 miles, it offers a variety of pristine beaches, flat tidal environments, rare sea turtles and bird species, and dune.
-Padre Island National Seashore has Laguna Madre, a famous spot for windsurfing, on its west coast.
+Stretched approximately 70 miles, it offers a variety of pristine beaches, flat tidal environments, rare sea turtles and bird species, and dunes.
+Padre Island National Seashore has Laguna Madre, a famous windsurfing spot on its west coast.

-This seashore is deemed heaven for the bird-watchers, as more than 350 bird species stop on this coast every year on their way to and from warmer climates.
+This seashore is deemed heaven for bird watchers, as more than 350 bird species stop on this coast yearly to and from warmer climates.

-Padre Island National Seashore also has relaxing campsites and a visitors center for the visitors so that you can rest after a lovely day on the beach.
+Padre Island National Seashore also has relaxing campsites and a visitors center to rest after a lovely day on the beach.
 The Center provides mobility assistance, like wheelchairs for the beach, and guides for water activities like kayaking and canoeing.

 6. San Antonio River Walk

-Also known as Paseo del Río, San Antonio River Walk is a 15 miles long row of walkways along the San Antonio River.
-Filled with dining restaurants, shopping, and various attractions, it is one of the most fun places to visit in Texas.
+Also known as Paseo del Río, the San Antonio River Walk is a 15-mile-long row of walkways along the San Antonio River.
+Filled with dining restaurants, shopping, and various attractions, it is one of Texas’s most fun places to visit.

-San Antonio River Walk is one of the most popular tourist attractions, as it offers museums, restaurants, parks, and malls in the span of just 15 miles.
-So, you can go out and explore a variety of options at once.
+San Antonio River Walk is one of the most popular tourist attractions, offering museums, restaurants, parks, and malls in just 15 miles.
+So, you can go out and explore various options at once.

 7. Sixth Floor Museum

-Sixth Floor Museum is a museum on the sixth floor of the former Texas School Book Depository, now known as the Dallas County Administration Building.
-Overlooking the Dealey Plaza is located on the same place and building where John F. Kennedy, the 35th president of the United States, had been shot and killed by Lee Harvey Oswald.
+The Sixth Floor Museum is on the sixth floor of the former Texas School Book Depository, now known as the Dallas County Administration Building.
+Overlooking the Dealey Plaza is located in the same place and building where John F. Kennedy, the 35th president of the United States, had been shot and killed by Lee Harvey Oswald.

 This place has historic films, all the documents that display the assassination, photographs, and artifacts.
-You can also take a close look at the corner window, which is the spot of the crime.
+You can also look closely at the corner window, which is the spot of the crime.